kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 within the connections associated to the same consolidated congestion controller.

-The PRIORITY frames is as follows:
+The PRIORITY frame is as follows:

 ~~~
  0